mpv-player/mpv/DOCS/man/input.rst

         such fields, and only if mpv's parser supports it for the given playlist format.

+    ``playlist/N/id``
+        Unique ID for this entry.
+This is an automatically assigned integer ID that is unique for the entire life time of the current mpv core instance.
+Other commands, events, etc. use this as ``playlist_entry_id`` fields.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: